litements/site/docs/queue.md

 ## Use cases

 You can use this to implement a persistent queue.
-It also has timing metrics for the tasks, and the api to set a task as done lets you specifiy the `task_id` to be set as done.
+It also has timing metrics for the messages, and the api to set a message as done lets you specifiy the `message_id` to be set as done.

 Since it's all based on SQLite / SQL, it is easily extendable.